vectrocomputers/OpenClaw-Action-Plan/README.md

 Just insert this into your context with the bot via paste or as a document.

-# 🦞 Clawdbot Configuration Philosophy
+# 🦞 OpenClaw Configuration Philosophy

 *A privacy-first, acceleration-focused approach to AI assistant setup*